 Over the next 17 months my “incurable” cancer slowly retreated and I have been cancer-free since April of 1999.
 Monthly MRI scans document the progression from end-stage MM to complete remission.

 My health insurance, Medical Mutual of Ohio, deemed the non-toxic chemotherapy that took me from end-stage cancer to cancer-free to be “not medically necessary” and denied payment for it.

 I spent the next few years wondering if I would relapse.
 After all, I was told that all MMers eventually relapse and die.
 A lived through many short, long-term and late-stage side effects from my conventional therapies.
 I still fear a relapse of my myeloma or a treatment-related secondary cancer from all the chemo and radiation I underwent from ’95-’97.

 I launched the Galen Foundation DBA PeopleBeatingCancer in 2004.
 I spend my time researching cancers, blogging about cancer issues and working with cancer patients, survivors and caregivers.
 It may sound odd but I find cancer interesting.
 Coaching cancer patients, survivors and caregivers has become my passion.

-ANP from the Burzynski Research Institute clearly put me into complete remission from my end-stage MM.
+ANP from the Burzynski Research Institute put me into complete remission from my end-stage MM.
 However, MMers always relapse.
 Always.
+Further, my risk of a treatment-related secondary cancer is more than 25% annually.
 I have been in complete remission since 4/99 by living an evidence-based, non-toxic, anti-MM lifestyle through nutrition, supplementation, bone health, mind-body and lifestyle therapies.

 Providing evidence-based, non-toxic, anti-MM therapies through the PeopleBeatingCancer MM Cancer Coaching Program is my purpose in life.
 I’ve learned that if you are diagnosed with cancer knowledge is power.